 Today, I still highly value the creative and skill-developing practice of hacking new or old equipment to build interesting and/or useful things.
 I feel such practices are invaluable to aspiring adults and children alike to make things, maybe seek further education, become an engineer, or even start a business.
 This should not be underestimated as many famous businesses had their start in a garage or makerspace and often their first prototypes were made from repurposed parts and equipment.

 Having the ability to make use of old equipment or equipment designed for a different purpose was invaluable as I needed to find innovative and unconventional ways to modify industrial equipment so that people with disability could work efficiently.
 This enables everyone to participate meaningfully on the factory floor or at a computer in our graphic design and web development businesses.

-In 2018 many millions of kilograms of electronic equipment will be successfully diverted from landfill and this will continue to increase.
+Today many millions of kilograms of electronic equipment will be successfully diverted from landfill and this will continue to increase.
 Most of these valuable materials are not being exploited to their full potential here in Australia where the majority of unprocessed materials will be exported overseas at a pittance of the cost.
 This saddens me greatly that despite a new valuable stream of thousands of tons of cheap material it is still not being developed to create new products, industries, and more importantly, employment.
 Materials that require far less energy to reprocess than making them from raw materials dug from the ground.

-Although it has a place I’m not saying everything can be repurposed or refurbished or reused but with the ever-increasing tonnages of materials from recycling and accessibility of automation there are potentially many exciting areas of research and good business opportunities.
-There are business opportunities from better collection, sorting and crushing, and access to cost-effective materials to make new products and everything in between.
+Although it has a place I’m not saying everything can be repaired repurposed or refurbished or reused but with the ever-increasing tonnages of materials from recycling and accessibility of automation there are potentially many exciting areas of research and good business opportunities.
+There are business opportunities from the better collection, sorting and crushing, and access to cost-effective materials to make new products and everything in between.
 Rather than just collection and shipping overseas we should be investing in research, local businesses and makerspaces to create sustainable enterprises and new ways of dealing with waste.